Topic Tuesday: Holidays

 “Holidays” (By: Anna Cragon, RDN, CEDRD, LDN)

-The holidays are quickly approaching, which can be a mix of many different emotions for people.
+The holidays can be a mix of many different emotions for people.
 Some of you may be excited that long nights of studying are over and you get to go back to your hometown to catch up on sleep and have home-cooked meals.
 But some of you may experience a less joyful time.
 Going home for the holidays, whether for an extended period or only a few days, might be a difficult time.
 It is a time we get back into old family patterns and systems, and many of us do not often act as our best selves.
 Being with family may lead to saying things we regret or slipping back into eating disorder behaviors as coping mechanisms to get through the season.

 Whether you go home to an extremely supportive family system or spend a short amount of time with difficult family members, keep these tips in mind:

 - Self care – Prepare yourself for the upcoming time before, while you are with family or in a difficult situation, and afterward.
 Spend time doing things that bring you joy (reading, using lavender lotion, taking a warm bath, getting fresh air or being in nature, whatever works best for you!).